PaTAS: A Framework for Trust Propagation in Neural Networks Using Subjective Logic: PaTAS For Neural Networks

 Here, $\odot$ is the binomial multiplication operator and $\oslash$ is defined as:

 This formulation reflects the fact that both unreliable features and mislabeled data can strongly bias parameter updates.
-Although it might introduce some redundancy, it ensures that trust in both input features and labels is explicitly propagated into the parameter trust. \end{enumerate}
+The use of min and max provides a conservative aggregation: trust cannot exceed the weakest evidence, and distrust must reflect the strongest warning.
+It ensures that trust in both input features and labels is explicitly propagated into the parameter trust. \end{enumerate}

 This process refines the trust in each parameter by incorporating both gradient-based behavioral evidence and auxiliary trust factors, allowing the PaTAS to align parameter trust with the training dynamics of the neural network.